 When IVF recommended?

-- Blockage and damage of Fallopian tube is the condition which creates obstacle in egg movement require fertilization or unable embryo travel to the uterus.
+- Blockage and damage of the Fallopian tube is the condition that creates an obstacle in egg movement that require fertilization or unable embryo travel to the uterus.

 - Absence or infrequent ovulation disorders lead to the unavailability of eggs or insufficient eggs for fertilization.